GoogleCloudPlatform/cloud-run-release-manager/README.md

 Metrics show a "healthy" version and traffic to **v2** is increased to 30% only after 30 minutes have passed since last update
 5. Metrics for **v2** are retrieved one more time and show an "unhealthy" version.
-Traffic to **v2** is inmediately dropped, and all traffic is redirected to **v1**
+Traffic to **v2** is immediately dropped, and all traffic is redirected to **v1**

 ![Rollout stages](assets/rollback-stages.svg "Rollout stages from v1 to v2")